MLlab4CS/DeepGLSTM/README.md

 ## Quick Start <a name="model-tra"></a>
 ### Create Dataset <a name="create-dataset"></a>
 Firstly, run the script below to create Pytorch_Geometric file.
-The file will be created in processed directory in data directory.
+The file will be created in processed folder in data folder.
 ```python
 python3 data_creation.py
 ```